vercel-support/johnny.sh/content/blog/the-problem-with-react-context.md

 This is a public service announcement.

-I'm here to tell you: don't do it.
-Don't replace Redux with React Context.
+I'm here to tell you: be careful, **maybe don't** replace Redux with React Context.

 You can't always safely replace Redux, Mobx, or other libraries and strategies for global state management in React with [React Context](https://reactjs.org/docs/context.html).